 Although defining PHP can be confusing, it’s vital to understand what you can expect when undergoing partial hospitalization treatment.
 The features involved are distinct and fit the format of PHP.
 It is addiction treatment on an outpatient basis while spending more hours in therapy each week than you can expect on an outpatient basis.

 As was mentioned above, PHP is on an outpatient basis, meaning the client cannot live on-site.
-The addiction treatment facility will not offer alternative housing, and the client must acquire it themselves.
 That isn’t to say the facility won’t provide assistance in finding accommodation.
 In most cases, those in PHP live in sober living homes or transitional housing.

 Each PHP program is unique and will be tailored around the client’s pressing needs, but some of the most common therapies you can expect to encounter include: